oigbokwe73/MuleSoft-Moveit-Azure-Data-Logging-Monitoring-Solution/README.md

 This architecture provides a scalable, secure, and efficient solution for log management, processing, and reporting in an Azure environment.

-### Implementation Steps

-Sure!
-I'll expand on each step to provide detailed setup instructions and a more comprehensive breakdown.
-Each step will include specific configuration instructions for setting up Azure resources and functions, as well as the expanded Mermaid sequence diagrams for clarity.

-### Step-by-Step Instructions and Expanded Mermaid Diagrams
+### Implementation Steps with supported Mermaid Diagrams

 ---